 Q: Who should call the IPC?

-Click here for testimonials from individuals and healthcare professioanls who've used the helpline service.
+Click here for testimonials from individuals and healthcare professionals who've used the helpline service.

-On average, 30% of calls to the IPC are from healthcare professionals (ER/ED physicians, nurses, EMS professionals, etc.), so there's a good chance the ER/ED medical staff will call the IPC to consult on your treatment if/when you go to the ER/ED.
+On average, 33% of calls to the IPC are from healthcare professionals (physicians, nurses, EMS professionals, etc.), so there's a good chance the medical staff will call the IPC to consult on your treatment if you were to go to the hospital.
 Don't hesitate to call!

 Q: How much does it cost to call the poison center?

-A: There is no direct cost, the call is FREE to anyone living/working in Illinois!
+A: There is no direct cost, the call is FREE to anyone in Illinois!